Updated April 2026

 Increase Your Excess

 A higher voluntary excess lowers your premium.
-Ensure you can afford the excess amount if you need to claim.
+Ensure you can afford the excess amount if you need to make a claim, especially while travelling far from home.

 5